nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

     * `deleteMember 3` : Deletes the 3rd member shown in the current list.

-6. You can refer to the [Features](#features) below for the details of each command.
+6. You can refer to the [Features](#features) section below for the details of each command.

 <div markdown="block" class="alert alert-primary">